isomerpages/govtech-jagathestack/_2022_STF/03-participation.md

 1. Universities and Polytechnics; and
 1. Junior Colleges, Integrated Programmes and Institutes of Technical Education.

-All participating teams can have a maximum of 4 team members, with at least 1 Singapore Citizen or Permanent Resident in the team.
+All participating teams can have a maximum of 4 team members. **To be eligible for prizes**, teams requires at least 1 Singapore Citizen or Permanent Resident in the team.

 Employees of GovTech and officers seconded to GovTech are not eligible to participate.